-Note: in this article we’re going to find out how many words there are in the Russian language.
+Note: in this article we’re going to find out how many words to learn the Russian language.
 We’re going to take a look at the common estimates, and how relevant they are.
-Most of the time the question behind ‘how many words in the Russian language?’ is ‘how many words do I need to learn to speak Russian fluently?’.
+Most of the time the question behind ‘how many words in the Russian language?’ is ‘how many words to learn to speak Russian fluently?’.
 It’s a very good question if you’re learning Russian.
 We’ll discuss that and at the end I’ll give you my strategy for quickly and effectively increasing your vocabulary.

 How many words are there in the Russian language?

-So some of the estimates are around 150,000 – which is a ton of words.
+So some of the estimates are around 150,000 – which means there a lot of Russian words to learn.

 That’s a lot – and there are even more

-Unfortunately, there are many, many more words in the Russian language.
+Unfortunately, the truth is there is an even higher number of words in the Russian language.
 You see, it all depends on how you go and count them.
 Do you count красивый-красиво as 1 word or 2?
 And what about all the other forms of the adverb?

 On top of that, you have all the perfective and imperfective verbs.
 Some of them are counted twice (such as идти/ходить).
 But others were the difference is a simple change of а for an и (получить – получать), they might not be included.

 So if you take all this together, then the estimates take on a whole new form.
 How many words in the Russian language?
-Well, including all these words you’re going to get anything from 250,000 to 500,000.
+Well, including all these, the number of words you’re going to get anything from 250,000 to 500,000.

 But the good news is you don’t need to learn them all

-That’s a lot of words. if you were to learn 100 new words every single day – it would still take you 7 to 15 years to learn all of them.
+That’s a lot of Russian words. if you were to learn 100 words every single day – it would still take you 7 to 15 years to learn all of them.

 So the real question is:

 When we approach the question from this angle – everything becomes a lot more fun.
-Instead of feeling overwhelmed with hundreds of thousands of words to learn, everything starts feeling very manageable now.
+Instead of feeling overwhelmed with such a higher number of words to learn, everything starts feeling very manageable now.
 My first start with Russian was through the Michel Thomas method – and he always emphasized me that you only need to learn around a 1000 words.